 Entrance fee to Palazzo Madama: 10 € for the full ticket for the museum excl. temporary exhibitions, 8 € for visitors between 18 and 25 years old and for older than 65, free for younger than 18 and holders of Torino+Piemonte and Royal cards.

-Duomo di San Giovanni Battista and the Holy Shroud
+3. See the Holy Shroud at Duomo di San Giovanni Battista

 The “Sindone” is a 4.42-mt-long and 1.13-mt-wide piece of linen cloth and, according to the tradition, it’s the funerary cloth used to wrap the body of the Christ after it was removed from the cross.
 The Shroud, or better, the silver and glass shrine can be seen at the very end of the left nave, while in the right nave you can watch a video that explains everything about Christ’s cloth.
 If you want to know more about the Shroud, you can visit the Museo della Sindone (6 €) in Via San Domenico 28, some 10 minutes walk from the Duomo.